What will my child get out of Greek life that they would not get out of any other college

 Unfortunately, Greek life is portrayed poorly.
 What is seen on television is not the correct image

-These events include intramural sports, Greek Week, Greek Sing, Family weekend and service
+These events include intramural sports, Greek Week, Greek Sing, Family weekends and service

 events.
 Panhellenic Council and Interfraternity Council have guidelines and procedures